dimitrakonsta/process-oriented-cloud-evaluation/README.md

 Plots of 2D histograms of cloud reflectance and cloud cover

-Is a script to draw a figure in the paper included ?: Yes
+Is a script to draw a figure in the paper included ?: No

 Preprocessing
 ----------